mfumagalli/ngsPopGen/README.md

 ## ngsFST

 Program to estimate FST from NGS data.
 It computes expected genetic variance components and estimate per-site FST from those using methods-of-moments estimator.
 See Fumagalli et al. Genetics 2013 for more details.
-In input it receives posterior probabilities of sample allele frequencies for each population (.sfs or .sfs.norm files).
-It may receive also a 2D-SFS as a prior and in this case it gets in input posterior probabilities with uniform prior (ANGSD with -realSFS 1 only, do not run sfstools and set -islog 1).
+In input it receives posterior probabilities of sample allele frequencies for each population.
+It may receive also a 2D-SFS as a prior and in this case it receives as input posterior probabilities with uniform prior (ANGSD with -realSFS 1 only, and then set -islog 1).
 You can give also 2 marginal spectra as priors.

 The output is a tab-separated text file.
 Each row represents a site.
-Columns are: EA, EAB, FACT, (EA/EAB)+FACT, pvar; where EA is the expectation of genetic variance between populations, EAB is the expectation of the total genetic variance, FACT is the correcting factor for the ratio of expectations, (EA/EAB)+FACT is the per-site FST value, pvar is the probability for the site of being variable.
+Columns are labelled: EA, EAB, FACT, (EA/EAB)+FACT, pvar; where EA is the expectation of genetic variance between populations, EAB is the expectation of the total genetic variance, FACT is the correcting factor for the ratio of expectations, (EA/EAB)+FACT is the per-site FST value, pvar is the probability for the site of being variable.

 ### Usage